Home Top Vancouver Attractions Vancouver’s Stanley Park Bright Nights at Noel (and Formerly at Stanley Park)

 What began with about 500,000 lights and miscellaneous decorations in 1997 is one of the largest, most affordable and most impressive displays of Christmas lights anywhere on the planet most years.

-Thanks to the hard work of volunteers and corporate support, the event has extremely low operating expenses and thus a huge charitable impact!
+Thanks to the hard work of volunteers and corporate support, the event has extremely low operating expenses, resulting in a huge charitable impact!

 Community Support and Volunteers

 Over the years Bright Nights has received tremendous support from the community.
 The Vancouver Parks Board generously supplies all the electricity, and paid for the initial power infrastructure which in 1997 didn’t exist.
-Also, around the year 2000, the Parks Board covered the cost of paving the pathways through that part of the park which exist today and greatly benefit the attraction.
+Also, around the year 2000, the Parks Board covered the cost of paving the pathways through that part of the park, which exists today and greatly benefits the attraction.

-Over the past 20 or so years, lights and decorations have been added to the collection at Bright Nights, with additions being financed through donations of cash and products.
+Over the past 20 or so years, lights and decorations have been added to the Bright Nights collection, financed through donations of cash and products.
 BC Hydro, for example, has donated significantly towards the purchase and transition to energy-efficient LED lighting.

-In normal years, every day in November leading up to opening night at the end of the month, between around 10 and 30 Lower Mainland firefighters donate their time to set up the displays.
+Every day in November, leading up to opening night at the end of the month, between 10 and 30 Lower Mainland firefighters donate their time to set up the displays.
 It takes hundreds of people and thousands of volunteer hours, as well as extensive ladder-climbing time on area fire trucks.
 White Spot restaurant generously feeds all the volunteers during this time, which is greatly appreciated.

 Today, hundreds of thousands of people visit Bright Nights annually.
 Also, hundreds of British Columbians suffer severe burn injuries and require support and treatment each year.
-Donations collected by firefighter volunteers at Bright Nights over the winter holiday season are used to support victims of burn accidents.
+Donations collected by firefighter volunteers at Bright Nights during the winter holiday season support victims of burn accidents.

 Bright Nights is a fabulous Christmas tradition and for an amazing cause!
 Well done and thank you to all the founders, organizers and amazing volunteers!